shalebark/AnimeOneShotRecognitionModelDemo/README.md

 This is a demo for one shot face encoding model for anime characters.

-The model is meant to be use dlib's python library. dlib[http://dlib.net/]
+The model is meant to be used with dlib's python library. dlib[http://dlib.net/]

 Using dlib's face encoding api, you can use this model to generate face encodings.